chromium/chromium/docs/enterprise/add_new_policy.md

     -   We strongly encourage developers to make their policies support this attribute.
 It means the admin can change the policy value and Chrome will honor the change at run-time without requiring a restart of the browser.
-Chrome OS does not always support non-dynamic profile policies.
+ChromeOS does not always support non-dynamic profile policies.
-        Please verify with a Chrome OS policy owner if your profile policy does not support dynamic refresh on Chrome OS.
+        Please verify with a ChromeOS policy owner if your profile policy does not support dynamic refresh on ChromeOS.
     -   Most of the time, this requires a [PrefChangeRegistrar](https://cs.chromium.org/chromium/src/components/prefs/pref_change_registrar.h) to listen to the preference change notification and update UI or browser behavior right away.
-6. Adding a device policy for Chrome OS.
+6. Adding a device policy for ChromeOS.
-    -   Most policies that are used by the browser can be shared between desktop and Chrome OS.
-However, you need a few additional steps for a device policy on Chrome OS.
+    -   Most policies that are used by the browser can be shared between desktop and ChromeOS.
+However, you need a few additional steps for a device policy on ChromeOS.
         -   Add a message for your policy in `components/policy/proto/chrome_device_policy.proto`.
 Please note that all proto fields are optional.